Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123180131.png" alt="">

 The big issue is that the key is randomized, but we do have the key length which is useful for XOR.
 At first, I spent a ton of time just trying to use brute force tools to see if they could help, but none of the scripts I would find online would really help with cracking this one.
-Eventually, I had to find someone else's writeup for a different CTF where they mentioned having to manually get parts of the key using the known characters of the flag.
+Eventually, I found someone else's writeup for a different CTF where they mentioned having to manually get parts of the key using the known characters of the flag.
 Every flag has started with `HTB{` so far, so I went on to dcode to manually recover the first 4 characters of the key and used a random character for the last one.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123180714.png" alt="">

 Getting very close now...
-At first I was doing something really dumb and manually guessing what the last character could be, but then I realized that the first character of the actual flag was supposed to be x
+At first I was doing something really dumb and manually guessing what the last character could be, but then I realized that the first character of the actual flag was supposed to be `x` for x0r.
 So I just used the same method to recover the last character of the key.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123180904.png" alt="">